fsjavier/loketable/README.md

 - The products are ordered in descending order by the last time they were updated.
 The goal is to order them by distance to the user, but this has not been achieved in this iteration.

-- Signed users are directly redirected to this page if they enter the home page url, as well as first time users after registration.
+- Logged in users are directly redirected to this page if they enter the home page url, as well as first time users after registration.

 - The search bar is displayed in the navigation bar.

 - Buttons displaying all possible categories below the navigation bar allow users to filter the products by category.

-- If none products match a search term or a category filter, there is a message indicating that and a link to all available products.
+- If no products match a search term or a category filter, there is a message indicating that and a link to all available products.

 - Pagination has been implemented, 8 products are displayed per page.